Valkje/usermodels2122/docs/methods.md

 ![experiment set-up](images/experiment_set-up.png "Experiment set-up")

-To prevent any effect of specific multiplication problems on pupil size and/or driving performance, two different lists of twenty multiplication problems were created; one for each session.
-The order in which the lists were presented was counterbalanced across subjects.
-Similarly, to prevent any effects of learning or practice, we also counterbalanced the order of the aided/unaided conditions across participants.
-This yielded 2*2=4 different experiment run configurations, as detailed in Table X.

 | Session 1 (automation condition) | Session 2 (automation condition) | Session 1 (multiplication list) | Session 2 (multiplication list) |
 |----------------------------------|----------------------------------|---------------------------------|---------------------------------|